A version of this article, as it originally appeared in the New Haven Independent on April 1, 2015, can be viewed here.

 The Implications of Conurbation

 If these events unfold, the argument for regionalizing Greater New Haven will grow stronger.
-After all, consolidating services and property taxes would undoubtedly provide some cost savings and additional revenue for the region.
+After all, consolidating services, property taxes, and pension funds could provide some cost savings and additional revenue for the region.
 Likewise, the Greater New Haven Community Index 2013 provides ample material to use in applying for social services grants, lobbying for additional social programs, and funding existing programs of the kind that have been aimed at mitigating the impacts of concentrated poverty, chronic unemployment, and violence for the last 60 years.

 In the near future, we may also see a tax levied on the income-producing activities of non-profit organizations such as student housing, investment income, and certain bio-medical research.
 Revenue generated from taxing institutions like Yale University and Yale-New Haven Hospital might make up for shortfalls in the State’s PILOT program, which partially reimburses municipalities for tax-exempt properties.